OpenBAS-Platform/docs/docs/usage/injects.md

 ![Import in simulation](assets/import-inject-simulation.png)
 ![Import in scenario](assets/import-inject-scenario.png)

-This feature enables seamless sharing of injects across different testing environments, ensuring flexibility and efficiency in simulation management.
+This feature enables seamless sharing of injects across different environments, ensuring flexibility and efficiency in exercises.